 - To conduct research, including accessing publicly available information on prospective donors or corporate partners, including individuals and organisations, to ensure that accepting support is in our best legitimate interest.
 Any information we do collect for this purpose will only consist of what is necessary for us to meet these requirements and will be processed in line with your rights.

 You have the right to object to any processing of your personal data which has our legitimate interests as its legal basis if you believe your fundamental rights and freedoms outweigh our legitimate interests.
 To object, please contact us at firstname.lastname@example.org

 Thackray Medical Museum will never share, sell, rent or trade your personal information to any third parties for marketing purposes without your prior consent.

 Some of our service providers may have access to your data in order to perform services on our behalf, for example during payment processing.
 They will not use your data for anything other than the clearly defined purpose relating to the service that they are providing.

 - We use our website to sign you up to our E-Newsletter database.
 Our website is provided by Maraid Design.

-- We share booking data with CGC Event Caterers, our catering partner, to provide catering services.
+- We share booking data with SHINE, our catering partner, to provide catering services.